FedBo29/Design-of-a-High-Energy-Physics-experiment/readme.md

 The project has been implemented in C++ and launched with ROOT software by Cern.
 This software was thought to Nuclear Physics topics, but today it is used in several disciplines.
 The entire code is object-oriented with the creation of some custom classes used in the main macros.

-So, the work is divided into:
+Hence, the work is divided into:
 1) Simulation
 2) Reconstruction
 3) Analysis

-All the work has been done by Federico Bonaldo and Irene Amateis for the exam in Numeric Analysis and Simulation Technology in December 2022.
+The entire work has been done by Federico Bonaldo and Irene Amateis for the exam in Numeric Analysis and Simulation Technology in December 2022.